mguery/resume/index.md

-**Certified AWS Cloud Practitioner and CompTIA Security+ with 10+ years of admin and customer support experience.
+**Certified AWS Cloud Practitioner and CompTIA Security+ with 10+ years of admin and customer support experience.**

 Provided support to Fortune 500s, small businesses, and SaaS startups.
-Handled all customer-facing parts, including onboarding, customer service, billing, product training, and troubleshooting.**
+Handled all customer-facing parts, including onboarding, customer service, billing, product training, and troubleshooting.

 As a Tech Implementation Consultant, I provide project support and help online service providers set up business software in a day so they can focus on what they do best.

 I'm interested in a Customer Support Engineer or Junior DevOps Engineer role.
 Based in South Atlanta, GA.
-Remote preferred, but also open to relocation.
+Remote preferred.

 To see how I can add value to your team, take a look at my [Plum.io profile](https://secure.plum.io/p/hk14dNZ_esxZzpK9gEMvXg).

 ## Get in touch
-- [Email Marjy](mailto:marjyguery+gh@gmail.com) (Marjy Guery sounds like 'Margie Gary')
+- [Email Marjy Guery](mailto:marjyguery+gh@gmail.com) (sounds like 'Margie Gary')
 - [View Work History on LinkedIn](https://www.linkedin.com/in/msguery)
 - [Download Resume - Google Docs](https://msguery.net/resume-doc)